 This notion that atheism and morality are incompatible is very odd, given that a 'morality' which is simply a fear of punishment in Hell or hope of reward in Heaven is no morality at all.

-'Morality' is what you believe to be right and hold to, regardless of whether you will be rewarded for it or not -- and an atheist decides what is right and what is wrong based on reason and compassion, not promises of reward in the after-life, or dogma based on what was good for society 2000 years ago or more.
+'Morality' is what you believe to be right and hold to, regardless of whether you will be rewarded for it or not -- and an atheist decides what is right and what is wrong based on reason and compassion, not promises of reward in the after-life, or dogma based on what was alleged to be good for society 2000 years ago or more.
+(I doubt that women and slaves ever really grasped how their being legally made inferior was for their own good.)

 Atheistical morality is not faultless -- what is? -- but personally, I much prefer it to a creed based on what any 'God' says.
 At least atheists debate morality.
 'Because God says so,' closes down all discussion.